NylonDiamond/Android-Display/README.md

 ---

 **Mac Steps:**
 1. Run the install script `./Install-Requirements.sh` in your terminal.
 If you already have Homebrew installed on your machine, Do NOT run the install-requirements script.
-Run "brew install `scrcpy` and `brew install android-platform-tools` to install the dependencies.
+Run `brew install scrcpy` and `brew install android-platform-tools` to install the dependencies.
 You can check if you have Homebrew installed by typing `brew --version` into the terminal.
 If you get a version back, you have it installed.
 2. Run `./show-phone.sh --setup` and follow the setup process for up to 3 phones.
 3. Run `./show-phone.sh --wifi` for wireless mirroring or `./show-phone.sh --usb` for wired mirroring.
 4. Enjoy 🤙️